auhonh/Auhon_BSEPortfolio/index.md

 - What needs to be completed before your final milestone

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**
+-->
 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
--->

 # First Milestone - all wiring and assembly done (?)
-For my first milestone, I finished wiring the full robot, as well as assembly of the chassis.
+For my first milestone, I assembled the full chassis of the robot, and I finished wiring the whole robot already.
 As of right now, the wheels are connected to motors that are mounted on the plastic chassis.
 These motors, as well as a battery pack, are connected to an H-bridge.
-This H-bridge is connected to a Raspberry Pi 4, so the Raspberry Pi can control the motors.
-Additionally, the Raspberry Pi is connected to 3 ultrasonic sensors, which provide visual input.
+This H-bridge is connected to a Raspberry Pi 4, so it can control the motors.
+Additionally, the Raspberry Pi is connected to three ultrasonic sensors and a camera, which provide visual input, and a power bank.

 The current chassis is a generic plastic base, making it hard to mount all of the electrical components on the robot itself.
-As a result, I had to shorten and lengthen certain wires using wire strippers, soldering irons, and electrical tape in order to mount them properly.
-My plan to finish this mainly consists of writing code for the sensors to detect a red ball, and load it onto the Raspberry Pi.
-Additionally, I need to organize and modify the wires further.
+As a result, I had to shorten and lengthen certain wires using wire strippers, a soldering iron, heat-shrink tubing, and more in order to mount them properly.
+As of right now, I still need to write code that allows the Raspberry Pi to command the motors to turn on depending on inputs from the camera and ultrasonic sensors.
+I also need to CAD and 3D print a new chassis that would accommodate the various electronics better.

 video here